mattermost-community/mattermost-plugin-azure-devops/README.md

 - Right-hand sidebar (RHS) shows the list of projects linked to your current channel.
 Each project will have an option to **unlink** a project from the current channel.

-- Creating a work item: A work item can be created using the slash command below.

-    ```
-    - /azuredevops boards create
-    ```
-    On successful creation of a task, you will get a direct message (DM) from the bot of the newly created work item link.

 - Preview work item: A preview of the work item will be created when a work item URL is posted in a channel.

 ## Installation